 - There’s a slight slope on the handles (about 5 degrees) which means they both need to be oriented the same way to be used properly

 - Spring buttons that keep the push-up bars together need to routinely be checked to ensure they stay in the corresponding holes on the handles

 These SONGMICS push-up bars are decent and reasonably priced for the beginner push-up enthusiast who’s interested in taking their workouts to the next level.
-The base can feel a little unsecure, which might be a big issue depending on the type of flooring where you’re working out.
-Overall, they might provide you with a good intro to using push-up bars, but might not withstand the rigors of an intense workout.
+The base can feel a little unsecure if you are on the heavier side, which might be an issue depending on the type of flooring where you’re working out.
+Overall though, these are a pretty good set of bars.